prebid/Prebid.js/modules/yahoosspBidAdapter.md

 ```

 # Optional: Bidder bidOverride Parameters
-The `yahooAdvertising` bid adapter allows passing override data to the outbound bid-request that overrides First Party Data.
+The `yahooAds` bid adapter allows passing override data to the outbound bid-request that overrides First Party Data.
 **Important!** We highly recommend using prebid modules to pass data instead of bidder speicifc overrides.
 The use of these parameters are a last resort to force a specific feature or use case in your implementation.